Salmon Fishing In Michigan: A Complete Guide

 John at Get Bent Guide Service Michigan with a big Chinook salmon.

 River fishing for salmon in Michigan is a fall event.
-The salmon enter the rivers in September and October with scattered small runs even occurring in late July and August primarily after big rains.
+The salmon enter the rivers in September and October.
+It starts with small runs occurring in late August after big rains.

 The run times will differ based on the river and the salmon species.
 Here are a few examples: